Normally in picturesque surrounds and charming towns…..

 The Bogey Hole is NSW’S oldest ocean bath.
-Convict carved this pool and platform in 1819, Daredevils cling to the side of the heritage-listed pool when high seas pound over the rock platform, sending spray and torrents of foam and white-water coursing across the water’s surface.
+Convict carved this pool and platform in 1819, a heritage-listed pool with high seas pounding over the rock platform, sending spray and torrents of foam and white-water coursing across the water’s surface.

 Fairy Bower Pool, Manly

 One of the smallest ocean pools in Sydney, Fairy Bower pool can be found between Manly Beach and Shelley Beach.
 The triangular shape and surrounding sculptures give a unique experience.
 Built by local residents in 1929, Fairy Bower rockpool is one of a number of historic pools in NSW.